-The Kensington Gold Project is located approximately 45 miles north of Juneau, Alaska, in the Tongass National Forest.
-The mine is on the western and southern flanks of Lions Head Mountain between Berners Bay and Lynn Canal and in the Johnson, Sherman, and Slate Creeks drainages, as shown by the Figure 1 in APPENDIX A to this fact sheet.
+The Kensington Gold Mine is located approximately 45 miles north of Juneau, Alaska, in the Tongass National Forest.
+The mine is on the western and southern flanks of Lions Head Mountain between Berners Bay and Lynn Canal and in the Johnson, Sherman, and Slate Creek drainages, as shown by the Figure 1 in APPENDIX A to this fact sheet.
 The ore body extends from the surface to a depth of approximately 3,000 feet and is irregular in both shape and distribution of gold.
 After a two-year construction period, mining commenced in July, 2010 and will be accomplished over a projected period of 10.5 years using a long hole, open stoping method.
-The mill was commissioned in the fall of 2010 with tailings discharge to the TTF commencing in August 2010.
+Tailings discharge commenced to the TTF in August 2010.
 Ore is hauled by truck to the mill site located near the Jualin mining area.
 After crushing, the ore is transferred to a grinding circuit.
 Following grinding, oversized material is returned to the head of the grinding operation, while undersized material is separated into coarse and fine materials using centrifugal cyclones.
 From the cyclones, heavy material goes to a gravity concentrator and light material goes to a conditioning tank that feeds a flotation circuit.
 Concentrate from the gravity concentrator and the flotation circuit is dewatered, and approximately 700 tons per week of concentrate is transported from the site.
 From 1,250 tons of ore per day, mining and processing produces approximately 500 tons of waste rock per day and will produce approximately 7.5 million tons of tailings over the 10.5-year lifetime of the proposed project.
 Initially, all tailings go to the TTF.
 After the underground paste plant is constructed, 40% of the tailings will go underground.